Onam is a traditional ten day harvest festival that marks the homecoming of the mythical King Mahabali. It’s a festival rich in culture and heritage.

 Lord Vamana granted this wish, and King Mahabali comes to visit his people and his land during Onam.

 The state government also celebrates Tourism Week in Kerala during Onam.
 Much of Kerala's culture is showcased during the festivities.
+Unfortunately, do note that Kerala Tourism's Onam festival program has been canceled this year, due to the severe flooding in Kerala this month.
+Most Onam festival celebrations will also be curtailed because of this.

 How is Onam Celebrated?